nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 ### 1.1 Purpose

 The purpose of this document is to describe the levels and procedures of testing used during the development of the operational monitoring components of the X-Road system.
-While the testing strategy of the development project ([[TEST-OPMONSTRAT]](#TEST-OPMONSTRAT)) describes the overall approach to testing, this plan offers a more technical and detailed view of the testing levels, the tools used and the functionality covered by testing.
+While the testing strategy of the development project (\[[TEST-OPMONSTRAT](#TEST-OPMONSTRAT)\]) describes the overall approach to testing, this plan offers a more technical and detailed view of the testing levels, the tools used and the functionality covered by testing.

 ### 1.2 Terms and Abbreviations